udacity/aleph/README.md

 - Many challenges require significant work that can be divided among team members.
 - You get a taste of working in a distributed team.
 - Working in a group can be a very efficient learning process.
-- Team work has beings along challenges as well and we hope you learn to navigate them.
+- You learn to deal with the challenges that team work brings along.

 ### What kind of challenges are in the offing?
 We are starting off with a Kaggle competition but the intention is to have much more diverese competitions involving problems from data gathering to building machine learning pipelines to deploying them on the web and building web and mobile applications.
 We promise that the projects will be so exiciting that you won't be able stop yourself from jumping in!